Comments

 Romina D'UgoRating63%

 L’action de ce film de fiction se passe presque entièrement à Montréal (avec de brèves scènes censées se dérouler à New York et Toronto).
 L'axe de l’intrigue est une discothèque, le Starlight, inspirée de la véritable discothèque le Lime Light.
-Ainsi, une partie du tournage s’est déroulée alentour de l’immeuble qui avait abrité le Lime Light sur la rue Stanley à Montréal (maintenant le club de danseuses nues Chez Parée et la discothèque La Boom)., 1h34
+Ainsi, une partie du tournage s’est déroulée alentour de l’immeuble qui avait abrité le Lime Light sur la rue Stanley à Montréal (maintenant le club de danseuses nues Chez Parée et la discothèque La Boom).![Step Up 3D](/imagesen/small/130251.jpg)

-Directed by Bille WoodruffOrigin USAGenres Drama,
+Directed by Jon ChuOrigin USAGenres Drama,

 Musical theatre,